 Lorelei sits on a cliff overlooking the Rhine; she sings and lures sailors to their demise.
-Most known of German fairies is attractive for more than one reason.
+Most known German fairie is attractive for more than one reason.
 If we skip the obvious – her singing and her alluring visage – we can focus on more obscure details:

-Aforementioned cliff plays role in another story – treasure of the Nibelungs are hidden underneath, according to the latest heroic (so non-mythological) version of the legend.
+The aforementioned cliff plays role in another story – the treasure of the Nibelungs is hidden underneath, according to the latest heroic (so non-mythological) version of the legend.
 This obvious orientation spot grabbed people’s attention, like for example Czech mountains Blaník or Říp.

-5) Age of the long-haired woman on the cliff is inconsistent to say the least.
-Sometimes this serves to connect Lorelei to similar myth at that time.
-For example the motive of a girl combing her long hair – a lot of similar beings do so.
-In German folklore this is connected to Holda, who sits on the cliff over the river Mohan.
-Despite the similarities, she does not drown people, everyone who sees her however, loses his sight and mind.
+5) Age of the long-haired woman on the cliff is inconsistent, to say the least.
+Sometimes this serves to connect Lorelei to a similar myth at that time.
+For example, the motive of a girl combing her long hair – a lot of similar beings do so.
+In German folklore, this is connected to Holda, who sits on the cliff over the river Mohan.
+Despite the similarities, she does not drown people, everyone who sees her, however, loses his sight and mind.